Shopify/hotshot/README.md

 ### Why not use an existing library like `Mousetrap`?
 Mousetrap:
 - Does not currently support a combination of two and three letter sequences ([details](https://github.com/ccampbell/mousetrap/issues/362))
 - Supports IE 6+ which we don't really need.
-We need IE 11+ at the moment.
+We support IE 11+ at the moment.
 - Spends extra time and code on string character to key code conversion.
 With `Hotshot` we went with just using keyCodes.